Sneak Peek: The three most common software engineering interview questions.

-That is, you can either remain an individual contributor (IC) or jump into management.
+You can either remain an individual contributor (IC) or join management.

-Suppose you want to remain an individual contributor as you had been throughout your career.
-In that case, this doesn't mean that you need to stay at the same stage.
+Suppose you want to remain an individual contributor as you have been throughout your career.
+In that case, this doesn't mean you need to stay at the same stage.

 Instead, in many companies, Senior Software Engineers can be promoted to the role of Principal Software Engineer.

 Principal Software Engineers have many of the same duties as others on the software engineering team.
 These duties and responsibilities are just scaled up, of course.

 However, they are also expected to be significant role models for their development team.